Cathwyler/MagicRemoteService/README.md

 # MagicRemoteService
 Use your LG Magic Remote as a Windows mouse and control your PC with the LG Magic Remote from your LG WebOS TV.
 MagicRemoteService is a Windows service providing computer remote control from a WebOS app on LG WebOS TV.
+MagicRemoteService work withoot rooting your TV.
 Tested with WebOS 6.0 (OLED65C1, OLED48C1) and Windows 10.

 - [Source](https://github.com/Cathwyler/MagicRemoteService)
 - [Release](https://github.com/Cathwyler/MagicRemoteService/releases)